Learn How FSH, LH & Prolactin Impact Women’s Reproductive Health

 Conditions Related to Hormonal Imbalances

-Elevated Prolactin levels suppress FSH and LH, interfering with ovulation.
-Causes of hyperprolactinemia include pituitary tumors, medications, or thyroid disorders.
+Elevated Prolactin levels suppress FSH and LH, stopping ovulation.
+It may be caused by pituitary tumors, medications, or thyroid dysfunction.

 Importance of Hormonal Balance

-Maintaining the right balance of FSH, LH, and Prolactin is essential for:
+Maintaining the right hormonal balance is essential for:

 Benefits of Early Diagnosis and Treatment